pfrouleau/wce-triage-v2/README.rst

 Grand Overview
 --------------
-Triae app is made out of two pieces - the backend "WCE Triage" which is the engine part of operations, and Triage UI which is Web based user interface.
+Triage app is made out of two pieces - the backend "WCE Triage" which is the engine part of operations, and Triage UI which is Web based user interface.
 This exercises major parts of desktop client.
 It runs same Xorg X-server, Pulseaudio server, so if any major component is missing such as incompatible video card or missing sound driver on Ubuntu, we will catch it.

 It also allows us to run the same Triage app on workstation for disk imaging and loading disk image from the web browser already on the workstation.

 wce-triage overview
 -------------------
 The core of WCE triage is written in Python3.
-The reason is that, the mini.iso/base system of Ubuntu 18.04LTS includes Python3 so to not increase the footprint, Python3 is a natural choice.
+The reason is that, the mini.iso/base system of Ubuntu 18.04 LTS includes Python3 so to not increase the footprint, Python3 is a natural choice.
 The source code is available at https://github.com/ntai/wce-triage-v2.
 (This readme is part of it.)
 The details are in the latter part of this document.

 wce-kiosk overview
 -------------------
 The front-end UI uses React.js, and the source is available at https://github.com/ntai/wce-triage-ui.
-For the details, please refer the project document. it's developed on Mac by me at the moment, and quite crude.
+For the details, please refer the project document.
+It's developed on Mac by me at the moment, and quite crude.
 The release build does not require anything extra from internet, and HTTP server in wce-triage handles the requests.

 WCE Triage backend (wce-triage-v2)
 ----------------------------------